WayneRockett/WayneRockett/README.md

 </p>

 ### Projects
-🚧 Currently working on an extension for VS Code
+🚧 Working (slowly) on an extension for VS Code, Rockett Viewer, which is availabe on the VS Code Marketplace.
+🚧 Also planning Rockett Replace, a string replace extension for VS Code.

 ### Socials